sofia4009/sofia4009/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on analysis of medical images
+- 🌱 I’m currently learning Transformers and diffusion models
+- 👯 I’m looking to collaborate on LLM for parallel processing and HPC

 <!--
 **sofia4009/sofia4009** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.